Main Frame Software Communications

 Main Frame Software Communications (also known as Main Frame India) is an Indian dubbing studio group in India, with their main studio located in Sitadevi, Temple Road of Mumbai.
 Both live and animated television series and films have been dubbed in Hindi and regional languages such as Tamil, Telugu, Marathi, Gujarati, Punjabi and certain other languages, but also in English as well.

-Founded in 2000, by Eliza Lewis during her tenure at UTV, she had the opportunity to work on building onto the entire dubbing studio division of UTV and begun to dub project works for Discovery, Walt Disney, Nickelodeon, Warner Bros. and 20th Century Fox associated with this studio are highly experienced personnel in their area of expertise.
-They have also been involved in original animation casting and voice directions of several productions created in India.
+Founded in 2000 by Eliza Lewis during her tenure at UTV, she worked on building the dubbing studio division of UTV and began to dub projects for Discovery, Walt Disney, Nickelodeon, Warner Bros. and 20th Century Fox.
+The studio's personnel are experienced in their area of expertise.
+They have also been involved in original animation casting and voice direction for several productions created in India.

 This dubbing studio was responsible for dubbing all the Harry Potter films in Hindi.
 The firm who were working at UTV did some of the earliest dubbing in Hindi, starting with the film Disney's Aladdin and Baby's Day Out, before this company was found and started dubbing on its own route.